RyanDaDeng/laravel-google-recaptcha-v3/README.md

 ````

-There are two ways you can bind reCAPTCHA v3 to the component, in the following example, you need to import GoogleReCaptchaV3 component first and then pass site key into the component.
+There are two ways you can bind site key to the component.

 ### Use prop